edamla/mediterraneanagency/_books/2021-09-01-paths-to-happiness-and-family-life.md

 # For adding excerpt add <!--more--> and break the line
 ---
-Men and women develop their skills through mar- riage...
+Men and women develop their skills through marriage...
 They try to overcome the difficul-ties they encounter together...
-If the spouses sincerely share their personal interests and friendships, the magnif- icent adventure called marriage becomes the most beautiful reality in the world.
+If the spouses sincerely share their personal interests and friendships, the magnificent adventure called marriage becomes the most beautiful reality in the world.
 Men and women alike, not to lead a harder, worse life in the past; they get married for a better, more orderly, more humane life.
 Marriage is the best reward for both men and women.
-If the spouses approach each other with loyalty, self-sacrifice, and unrequited love in order to obtain this reward, they will achie-ve their wish- es.
+If the spouses approach each other with loyalty, self-sacrifice, and unrequited love in order to obtain this reward, they will achie-ve their wishes.
 They make each other happy and they will be happy...
 <!--more-->